A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

-At the finest level of the hierarchy, $L = L_{\text{max}} = \log_4(N)$, the boxes coincide with the physical two-dimensional lattice.
+In this subsection, we propose a quantum circuit that can address the concerns discussed above.
+We start from the observation that the evolution of each computational basis under $e^{-i \delta t V_L}$ depends on the product $N_A N_B$, where $N_A$ and $N_B$ are the respective occupation numbers of box $A$ and box $B$.
+An efficient way to simulate $e^{-i \delta t V_L}$ consists of the following steps: \begin{enumerate} \item Calculate the occupation numbers $N_A$ and $N_B$ for boxes $A$ and $B$ separately. \item Compute the product $N_A N_B$. \item Compute the evolving phase $e^{- i t^{\prime}_{AB} {N}_A {N}_B}$. \end{enumerate} At the finest level of the hierarchy, $L = L_{\text{max}} = \log_4(N)$, the boxes coincide with the physical two-dimensional lattice.
 At this resolution, each lattice site corresponds to a single qubit, where $\ket{1}$ denotes an occupied site and $\ket{0}$ an empty one.
+Also, the qubit layout directly corresponds to the positions of the lattice sites; hence, the qubits that need to be accessed in order to evaluate the Coulomb interactions are already known in advance.
+The time evolution for the finest level is trivially the direct implementation of local terms $e^{-i\delta t \hat{n}_a\hat{n}_b}$.
 Proceeding to the next level, the occupation number of each box is obtained as the arithmetic sum of the four qubits contained within it.
-For all coarser levels, the occupation number of a box is recursively determined by summing the occupation numbers of its child boxes, as illustrated in Fig.~\ref{fig:2d_algo}.

-This summation can be carried out using a quantum adder, as exemplified in Fig.~\ref{fig:adder}.
-Several implementations of the quantum adder have been proposed in the literature~\cite{wang2025comprehensive, draper2006logarithmic, takahashi2009quantum, draper2000addition, remaud2025ancilla}, and in Sec.~\ref{subsec: imp_2d} we will further analyze the computational complexity of this procedure and its contribution to the overall cost of the algorithm.
+For all coarser levels, the occupation number of a box is recursively determined by summing the occupation numbers of its child boxes, as illustrated in Fig.~\ref{fig:point1}.
+Consequently, all parent boxes at coarser levels can reuse the occupation information from their child boxes at the previous level.
+This summation can be carried out using a quantum adder~\cite{wang2025comprehensive, draper2006logarithmic, takahashi2009quantum, draper2000addition, remaud2025ancilla}, as exemplified in Fig.~\ref{fig:adder}.
+Later, we will further analyze the computational complexity of this procedure and its contribution to the overall cost of the algorithm.